William Edmund Thompson built this house in 1899.

-There are no references to this property in Heritage Vancouver Society’s database of historic building permits: http://permits.heritagevancouver.org/index.php?cID=1 [searched July 31, 2013].
+There is one reference to this property in Heritage Vancouver Society’s database of historic building permits: http://permits.heritagevancouver.org/index.php?cID=1 [searched April 18, 2019].

 |1900 to 1906||Thompson, William Edmund|